 So much about Dublin surprised me: it’s a small city packed with music, history, parties and great places to hang out.
 It’s the perfect location for a weekend adventure, as you can walk everywhere and see...

 Describing itself as “a sub-terrain queer club in the heart of Dublin”, Mother serves up healthy portions of electro and disco at The Hub on Eustace St every Saturday night.

 They speak Gaelic.
 I know, you’re probably like ‘DUH!’ it wasn’t something that I’d ever really come across.
 On arrival, I saw all these signs in Gaelic and was suddenly like ‘Oh riiiiight’.
 You don’t need to try and learn the language, though.
 Everyone speaks English, and pretty much everything is written in English.
 It’s just that their original language has been preserved as well.

 You don’t have to go through passport control if you’re coming from the UK.
 It confused me when I flew from Dublin back to London as I was ushered through a side door that allowed me to skip passport control.
 I was “wait…. what?”
-It really freaked me out and I wasn’t quite sure why I didn’t need to go through any checks.
-Turns out, there’s a Common Travel Area between Ireland and the UK, which means passport control isn’t required.
+It freaked me out, and I wasn’t sure why I didn’t need to go through any checks.
+It turns out there’s a Common Travel Area between Ireland and the UK, which means passport control isn’t required.
 I wonder if it will still be like this after Brexit, though?

 It’s more like the UK than I thought.
 I always think of Ireland as being more strongly associated with Europe than the UK.
 However, I shouldn’t have been surprised to discover that they have UK power sockets and drive on the left as they are physically closer to the UK.
 Yes, leave your continental power adaptors at home as they use have UK sockets.